gabbyc313/CTS--4000/GC~Submission.md

 ## Conclusion

-Compared to the timeline assignment, I had to do more research for this one.
+Compared to the [timeline]([https://www.google.com/maps/d/u/0/edit?mid=1iKWbHvLQHEoA3LHhRvxYPKgvtukw4X4&ll=13.622467592156205%2C0&z=2](https://gabbycole841.wixsite.com/phosgold/post/timeline-0)) assignment, I had to do more research for this one.
 Finding where each cable starts, stops and connects, while also having to be selective in which cables I chose.
 Where on the other hand I just had to pick which piece of information seemed more important in the grand scheme of things for the timeline.

 With the map I was trying to give geographical context to the extensive scale of underwater optic cables, and that even with how little I chose to display there is still global coverage.
-Meaning that with some envisioning seeing how interconnected the world is becomes eye opening.
+Meaning that with some envisioning and imagination you can see how interconnected the world is.

-I think I preferred making the map more, the timeline was simple, and I felt like I was more hands on in the creation of this.
+I think I preferred making the map more, the timeline was simple, just plottion down dates and facts.
+I felt more hands on in the creation of this, like it has really become intellectual property.
 I also learned more about fiber optic cables of the present and future instead of the past which is better as time only moves forward.

 I didn't include that many pictures because of copyright, but I think my map has enough imagery on it's own.

-My biggest help was Submarine cable map, as it told me the landing points of each cable along with the general shape I should make my line in.
+My biggest help was [Submarine Cable Map]([[https://www.google.com/maps/d/u/0/edit?mid=1iKWbHvLQHEoA3LHhRvxYPKgvtukw4X4&ll=13.622467592156205%2C0&z=2](https://gabbycole841.wixsite.com/phosgold/post/timeline-0)](https://www.submarinecablemap.com/)), as it told me the landing points of each cable along with the general shape I should make the line on my map follow.

  ---